Susanna's hours at SPCA:

 What is Community Acupuncture?

-Community acupuncture is describes a model where multiple patients are treated at the same time, in the same room.
-This keeps the fees affordable to enable you to get frequent treatments without cost becoming a deterrent.
-At SPCA, sliding-scale fees range from $35-$50 per treatment, based upon your income level and ability to pay.
-First time patients also pay a $25 evaluation fee.
+Community acupuncture is describes a model where multiple patients are treated at the same time in the same room.
+This keeps the fees lower to enable you to get frequent treatments without cost becoming a deterrent.
+Sliding-scale fees range from $35-$50 per treatment, based upon your income level and ability to pay.
+First time patients must also pay a $25 evaluation fee.

 Why Get COMMUNITY ACUPUNCTURE?

 Acupuncture is most effective when treatments are regular and frequent.
 Healing is a process, and it takes time and repetition to resolve many health concerns.
 Getting acupuncture two times per week for 3-5 weeks is recommended in order to jumpstart your healing process and see optimal results.
 After this initial series of treatments, you should feel significant improvement, and can space out your treatments to weekly or bi-weekly.
 The community acupuncture model is a great way for many to afford a series of treatments.

 What is a community acupuncture treatment like?